fsprojects/Paket/docs/content/dependencies-file.md

 ### Required Paket version

 It is possible to require a specific Paket version for a [`paket.dependencies` file](dependencies-file.html).
-This can be achieved by a line which starts with `version` followed by a requested paket version and optionally [bootstrapper command line](bootstrapper.html) arguments:
+This can be achieved by a line which starts with `version` followed by a requested `paket.exe` version and optionally [bootstrapper command line](bootstrapper.html) arguments:

 ```paket
 version 3.24.1